JosePedroDias/test-intern/README.md

 * skip instrumentation (not useful for now)

-## Yet to accomplish:
+## Ongoing work:

+* writing a custom reporter that outputs JUnit XML compliant to JenkinsCI
-* functional test is very crippled so far
+* continue the functional test sample (far from perfect)

+## Yet to tackle:

 * perform async test in both unit test and functional tests
 * generate USEFUL report information
 * try the geezer version and see if its any worse